loghitha0803/frontend_tips_2024/docs/readme.md

 - grid-row

-    grid-row property to specify on which row to place an item, and how many row the item will span.
+    grid-row property is to specify on which row to place an item, and how many row the item will span.

         .item1
         {